markosankovic/notes/Preparing UP Squared for OBLAC Drives.md

 > mode (scalar)
 > Possible access point modes are infrastructure (the default), ap (create an access point to which other devices can connect), and adhoc (peer to peer networks without a central access point). **ap is only supported with NetworkManager**.

 NetworkManager uses a lot of resources.
-Alternative Systemd-networkd doesn't mange WiFi so wpa_supplicant is required.
+Alternative systemd-networkd does not natively support wifi, so you need wpasupplicant installed if you let the networkd renderer handle wifi.

     $ sudo apt install wpasupplicant